Grief and anxiety

-Becky looks back at traumatic events and their impact on her anxiety.
+Becky looks back at difficult events in her past and their impact on her anxiety.

 I was always a shy child growing up.
 I didn't really have the same confidence as other kids, but I was happy.
 I'm in my thirties now and when I look back at some of the events in my life, I can see where some things that still affect me today have stemmed from.